lnflash/flash-docs/src/routes/pages/en/guides/sweep-to-self-custody.md

 ## [§](#who-is-this-guide-for) Who is this guide for?

-Most users right now are using Nostr with a custodial lightning wallet, like Wallet of Satoshi or Alby.
+Most users right now are using Flash with a custodial lightning wallet, like Wallet of Satoshi or Alby.

 If that's you, I want you to think about the sats in your wallet right now.
 Now, think about losing all those sats.
 If that idea makes you feel uncomfortable or worried, this guide is for you.